-An analysis of steps taken by the UK in fulfilment of its international level pledges shows that it has high-levels of cooperation with Special Procedures, having accepted almost all visit requests (two visits not yet completed are on hold due to COVID-19 related restrictions) and responded to 87% of communications.
+An analysis of steps taken by the UK in fulfilment of its international level pledges shows that it has remarkably high-levels of cooperation with Special Procedures, having accepted almost all visit requests (two visits not yet completed are on hold due to COVID-19 related restrictions) and responded to 93% of communications.
 Regarding UPR, the UK’s own report was presented by a high-level delegation, and it submitted a detailed mid-term report on implementation.
-The UK showed to be one of the most active participants during the UPR, presenting recommendations to all 192 States during the first cycle, and 191 during the second cycle.
-The UK continues to support the OHCHR by, inter alia, making yearly voluntary financial contributions.
+The UK showed to be one of the most active participants during the UPR, presenting recommendations to all 192 States during the first and second cycles.
+The UK continues to support OHCHR by, inter alia, making yearly voluntary financial contributions.